 “I want the shotgun, preferable in foreseeable future.
 Leksi, do you have another one or not?”.

 “No”.
 He said while looking for a puncture-vulnerable vein on his right arm.

 “Then fuck it.
 We’re leaving.”

 “Goodbye.
-Your money is at the table”.
+Your money is on the table”.
 Leksi said to him.
 He injected the whole syringe and let himself sink into the sofa. Ätz and I left.
 He counted the bills as he walked down the stairs.
 “It’s all in there” He announced and put the money back in his jacket pocket.
 We were on our way to the subway, I was kicking small stones over the pavement. Ätz seemed lost in thought.
 I walked a little behind him, looked at the graffiti on the walls.
 Nothing special about it.
 Just words.

 “Why Leksi?”
 I asked him.

 “When I first met him, even here in this apartment, there were four hookers with him.
 One was blowing his dick, while he threatened one at gunpoint and kept yelling to lick Siri.
 I guess another girl.
 It seemed so close to getting out of hand.
 Burned an image into my brain, one that had made him a name in my mind. ”